How Can a Monthly Newsletter Raise a School Staff’s Awareness of the Cultural and Linguistic Needs of ELs?

 Each year the United States becomes more culturally and linguistically diverse, with more than 90 percent of immigrants coming from non-English-speaking countries.
 In order to develop the best learning environment to ensure English learners success, school staff needs to learn about the cultural and linguistic needs of students.
 This study included a pre-survey, three cultural newsletters and a post-survey.
 The objective was to see if there was a difference in school’s staff knowledge of the cultural and linguistic needs of the ELs after reading the cultural newsletters.
 The study included both a Likertscale and open text boxes for staff to record their responses.
 The Likert-scale instrument was not sensitive enough to reflect notable results; however, the open text box responses revealed considerable growth in knowledge.

 Elton, Patti R., "How Can a Monthly Newsletter Raise a School Staff’s Awareness of the Cultural and Linguistic Needs of ELs?"
 (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 109.